det-lab/docker-lesson/docs/03_docker-ssh.md

 ```
 This will prompt you to enter the password which was set in step 4 (`RUN mkdir /var/run/sshd && echo 'root:<your-new-password>' | chpasswd`).

+# Next Step
 Now, you can refer to the [SSH tutorial](https://hsf-training.github.io/hsf-training-ssh-webpage/) and explore, even if you don't have an account on a cluster.

----
+# Continued Reading

-If you want to learn more about basic Docker commands, see [the next section](04_basic-commands.md).
+If you want to continue to learn more about Docker after this lesson here are some additional resources:

+* [The Carpentries Community Lessons.](https://carpentries.org/lesson-development/community-lessons/) Use the search box at the bottom to search "containers" to find more relevant lessons.

+* [The HSF Training Center.](https://hsf-training.org/training-center/) Articles of interest to you may be the ones for Docker, Singularity, and Reproducible Analysis with REANA.

+* [How Containers Work!](https://store.wizardzines.com/products/how-containers-work) by Julia Evans.
+If you really want to understand how containers work, this is the best resource available.